LUXH INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Luxurban Hotels Inc. Investors With Substantial Losses Have Opportunity To Lead ...

-(MENAFN- PR Newswire) NEW YORK, Feb.
-14, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against LuxUrban Hotels Inc. ("LuxUrban" or "the Company") (NASDAQ: LUXH ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+20, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against LuxUrban Hotels Inc. (“LuxUrban” or“the Company”) (NASDAQ: LUXH) and certain of its officers.

 Class Definition: